mikisvaz/rbbt/tutorial/install/index.md

 ### Quick recipie

-Provided your linux distribution has the right packages, you should be able to install the system by running the following script
+Provided your Linux distribution has the right packages, you should be able to install the system by running the following script

 {% highlight sh %}